any-docs/css/content/reference/properties/mask-repeat/index.md

 </table>

 - `repeat-x`
   - The equivalent of `repeat no-repeat`.
 The image is repeated in the horizontal direction as many times as needed to cover the width of the mask painting area.
-Mask images along the right or left edges, or both depending on the {{cssxref("mask-position")}} value, will be clipped if the width of the mask origin box is not an exact multiple of the mask image's width.
+Mask images along the right or left edges, or both depending on the `mask-position` value, will be clipped if the width of the mask origin box is not an exact multiple of the mask image's width.

 - `repeat-y`
   - The equivalent of `no-repeat repeat`.
 The image is repeated in the vertical direction as many times as needed to cover the height of the mask painting area.
-Mask images along the top or bottom edges, or both depending on the {{cssxref("mask-position")}} value, will be clipped if the height of the mask origin box is not an exact multiple of the mask image's height.
+Mask images along the top or bottom edges, or both depending on the `mask-position` value, will be clipped if the height of the mask origin box is not an exact multiple of the mask image's height.

 ## Description